matijakolaric-com/django-music-publisher/README.rst

 * SECRET_KEY is not set, it is auto-generated on every deployment, which may be fine for testing, but for production it should be set as well

+Static files are automatically collected and served with Whitenoise.

 Societies
 ===============================================================================